thiswillbeyourgithub/Clozolkor/README.md

-# Oliver_Cloze
+# Clozolkor
-enhancing "cloze one by one" script found in TheAnking template.
+Enhancing "*cloze one by one*" script found in TheAnking's template (on his website or drive).
 I think the original idea/script is by user "iTraveller" in the official anki forum.
+Oh and don't ask why this name.

 ## Demo
 ![demo_gif](demo.gif)